 First Aid for Tradies

-A whopping one third of all Australia’s workforce are tradies.
-Sadly, they represent 58% of workplace injuries and 190 serious claims each day, a figure much higher than it should be.
+A whopping one-third of all Australia’s workforce are tradies.
+That’s an impressive number, especially when you consider that many of them are running one of two million small businesses across the country.
+Sadly, they also represent 58% of workplace injuries and 190 serious claims each day, a figure much higher than it should be.
 Worksites are no doubt a dangerous place to be employed.

-Trade occupations are also sadly over-represented in the fatality statistics, with industries like construction, agriculture, manufacturing and mining losing 50 lives in 2017 alone.
-That figure represents a huge number of families and friends without their loved ones coming home at the end of the day, something most of us take for granted.
+Trade occupations are also over-represented in the fatality statistics, with 134 machinery operators and drivers, labourers, technicians and trade workers having lost their lives in 2020 alone.
+This figure represents a huge number of families and friends without their loved ones coming home at the end of the day, something most of us take for granted.

 In addition to the tragic deaths that occur, there are many more serious and permanent injuries that occur each and every day in the course of trade work.
 You may not find yourself needing to perform CPR on a worksite, but you can be pretty sure of seeing everything from cuts, fractures, sprains and strains on the job.
 Which is why we’ve developed these First Aid tips specifically for tradies.

-As August is Tradies Health Month it is a great time to consider how to improve every aspect of health for tradies, which should also include First Aid treatment.
-Not to mention the fact that an injured tradie is an out of work tradie.
+As August is Tradies National Health Month, it is a great time to consider how to improve every aspect of health and safety for tradies, which should also include first aid treatment.
+Not to mention the fact that an injured tradie is an out-of-work tradie.
 Follow our tips tailored for tradies.

 Top Injuries for Tradies

-Uneven ground/flooring surfaces to slip on, lifting heavy loads up above head height, using power tools, being hit by moving or falling objects and falls from heights are just some of the ways tradies are at higher risk of accident and injury.
-Work sites are littered with these and many more risks, and these are the top injuries resulting for tradies:
+Uneven ground/flooring surfaces to slip on, lifting heavy loads up above head height, using power tools, being hit by moving or falling objects, and falls from heights are just some of the ways tradies are at high risk of accident and injury.
+Work sites are littered with these and many more risks, resulting in these top injuries resulting for tradies:

 Note: ‘Tradies’ are comprised of technicians and trades workers, labourers, and machinery operators and drivers.